Particular/docs.particular.net/nservicebus/compliance/business-continuity.md

 ## Disaster recovery

 - All our software and services have multiple backups.
-- We make sure that all third party dependencies have a manual backup procedure.
+- All third party dependencies have a manual backup procedure.